-Session 15: Final presentation: How can we contribute to SDGs in East Asia through education?
+Session 15: Final presentation: Framing a new social contract for education in East Asia

 Requirement

 - Please read the references below in advance. - Please consider progress and challenges relevant to education and sustainable development goals in your country and East Asia before the class.
 These information and knowledge will be used for presentation(s) in the class. - Please bring your laptop to the class for both individual and group work.